stevejay/middleengine-website/src/posts/2018-08-19-adding-visual-regression-testing-to-a-react-app.md

 1. I write stories.
 1. I add the storybook-chrome-screenshot decorator, indicating the widths I want it to take screenshots at.
-1. I create a bucket in S3 and add the reg-suit integration to the Github repository.
+1. I create a bucket in S3 and add the reg-suit integration to the GitHub repository.
 1. I set up [CircleCI](https://circleci.com/) so that when I create a pull request, a job runs the storybook-chrome-screenshot CLI tool.
 1. It builds and runs Storybook in a headless browser, saving all the screenshots to a directory on the CI server.
 1. The job then runs the reg-suit tool, which checks for the commit that is the parent for the branch, downloads its associated screenshots from the s3 bucket, and then diffs them with the local ones.